katiana22/surrogate-overparameterization/README.md

 ## General info

-This Git repository contains codes for the new developments and comparisons of manifold-PCE with DeepONet for the construction of surrogate models in nonlinear PDE problems.
+This Git repository contains codes for the **'New developments and comparisons of manifold-based surrogates with deep neural operators'** paper which can be found here: [ref].

 ## Methods

-* _Manifold PCE_ or _mPCE_ approximates mappings via the identification of low-dimensional embeddings of input and output functions and the construction of a polynomial-based surrogate.
+* **Manifold PCE** or **mPCE** approximates mappings via the identification of low-dimensional embeddings of input and output functions and the construction of a polynomial-based surrogate.

 <p align="center">
   <img src="schematics/mPCE-schematic.png" width="700" />
 </p>

-* _DeepONet_ is a deep neural operator model which allows the construction of mapping between infinite dimensional functions via the use of deep neural networks (DNNs).
+* **DeepONet** is a deep neural operator model which allows the construction of mapping between infinite dimensional functions via the use of deep neural networks (DNNs).

 <p align="center">
   <img src="schematics/DeepONet-schematic.png" width="700" />